DRIVER-EU/test-bed-design/doc/test-bed-description.md

 ### Adapters

-Being popular, Kafka has connectors for most programming languages, so software applications can easily connect to it.
+Being widely used worldwide, Kafka has connectors for most programming languages, so software applications can easily connect to it.
 While connected to Kafka, and therefore the Test-bed, the application can send and receive messages.
 When you want to receive a message, you subscribe to a topic of interest: thereafter, you get all the messages that are sent instantaneously until you end your subscription.
 Optionally, you can even get messages that were sent in the past, or while you were offline, as Kafka logs all messages for a pre-set time.
 To publish a message, you just need to send it to your topic of interest.

-*For example, to send a CAP (Common Alerting Protocol) message to all interested parties, you use a connector to send your CAP message to the cap topic.
-Every tool that has subscribed to the cap topic will get it right away.*
+*For example, to send a CAP (Common Alerting Protocol) message to all interested parties, you use a connector to send your CAP message to the 'cap' topic.
+Every tool that has subscribed to the 'cap' topic will get it right away.*

 The default Kafka connectors are lacking certain features that are useful in a Test-bed environment, so some existing connectors have been extended.
 These extended connectors are called **adapters**, and the Test-bed currently maintains four of them: in [Java](https://github.com/DRIVER-EU/java-test-bed-adapter), [C#](https://github.com/DRIVER-EU/csharp-test-bed-adapter), [JavaScript/TypeScript](https://github.com/DRIVER-EU/node-test-bed-adapter) and [REST](https://github.com/DRIVER-EU/test-bed-rest-service).
 Note that the REST adapter is a simple interface so any application can send and receive messages using basic internet commands.